 Today on the blog we are talking about how to get over the post wedding blues.

-But first, how is it October already?
+But first, how is it Novemember already?
 Here at Desi Bride Dreams I can’t quite believe where the year has gone!
-As a team we have nearly completely all of our weddings this year and we have two more weddings this month.
+As a team we have now completed our weddings for 2017 and what a phenomenal year it has been!

 It has been such an amazing year for Desi Bride Dreams Asian wedding planning with a fully booked summer and destination weddings on the horizon for 2018 – we are beyond excited!